thisfred/autoqueue/README.txt

 features are simply not possible to implement for some players.

-- by track: When this is enabled, similar tracks are looked up on last.fm and queued when they are found in the local database.
-Enabled by default.

-- by artist: When this is enabled, similar artists are looked up on last.fm and tracks by those artists are queued when they are found in the local database.
-Enabled by default.

-- by tags: When this is enabled, song with similar 'tags' are looked up in the local database.
-The id3 field 'grouping' is used to look up the tags by default.
-Disabled by default.

 - log to console: When this is enabled, autoqueue prints what it is doing to the console (only when the player is being started from the console, obviously.)
 Useful for debugging, but also for seeing how autoqueue actually works.
 Disabled by default.

-- caching: Keep a local cache of similarity results from last.fm.
-Look database with all the retrieved information.
-Enabled by default.  in your plugin directory for the file 'similarity.db'.
-It's a sqlite3

 - cache: A number of days to look up information in the local cache instead of last.fm.
 Default: 90

-- block track: A number of days to not play a specific file after it's been played.
-This prevents the same tracks playing over and over again.
-Experiment with changing this number.
-Good values depend on how big your library is.
-I am quite happy with 90 days for 60,000+ tracks.
-Default: 30

 - block artist: A number of days not to play tracks by a specific artist, after a track by that artist is played.
 Default: 1